Heap Usage Monitoring

 The Java class java.lang.Runtime defines the following methods:

-• gc(): Runs the garbage collector.
-System.gc() is an alternative means of invoking this method.
+• Runtime.gc(): Runs the garbage collector.
+This is a blocking operation that reclaims all unreachable objects and defragments the Managed Heap.
+System.gc() is an alternative way of invoking this method.

-• totalMemory(): Returns the current size of the heap.
+• Runtime.totalMemory(): Returns the current size of the heap.
 The value returned by this method may vary over time.

-• maxMemory(): Returns the maximum size of the heap.
+• Runtime.maxMemory(): Returns the maximum size of the heap.

 Heap Usage Introspection

-The methods provided by the Runtime class allow introspecting the heap usage by comparing the heap size and the free memory size.
-A garbage collection must be executed before computing the heap usage to recycle all the unused objects and count only alive objects.
+The methods provided by the Runtime class allow introspecting heap usage by comparing the heap size and the free memory size.
+A garbage collection must normally be executed before computing the heap usage to recycle all unused objects and ensure that only live objects are counted.

 The application can compute the current heap usage by executing the following code: